What kind of an institution is the Tokyo National Museum?

 High / Junior High / Elementary School Students and persons under 18 or over 70: Free (Please show proof of age (driver’s license, passport, etc.) when entering.)

-* Entry to most special exhibitions requires a package ticket that is priced separately.
+- * Entry to most special exhibitions requires a package ticket that is priced separately.
 Fees for special exhibitions are indicated in the page of each exhibition.
-Please refer to the Special Exhibiton
+Please refer to the Special Exhibiton page.

 Does the Museum have wheelchair facilities?